Yakushiji Ryōko no Kaiki Jikenbo

-Yakushiji Ryōko no Kaiki Jikenbo (薬師寺涼子の怪奇事件簿), known in English as Ryoko's Case File, is a Japanese light novel written by Yoshiki Tanaka and illustrated by Narumi Kakinouchi.
-It was adapted into manga and an anime television series, two Drama CDs had also been released prior to the anime adaptation with different voice actors.
+Yakushiji Ryōko no Kaiki Jikenbo (薬師寺涼子の怪奇事件簿), known in English as Ryoko's Case File, is a Japanese novel series written by Yoshiki Tanaka and illustrated by Narumi Kakinouchi.
+It was adapted into manga and an anime television series, two drama CDs had also been released prior to the anime adaptation with different voice actors.

 Plot

 The series is centered on an elite police officer named Ryōko Yakushiji.
 A graduate of Tokyo University's Law Faculty, she is currently among the youngest superintendents in the Tokyo Metropolitan Police Department.
 With the assistance of her subordinate Junichirō Izumida, Ryōko works with her colleagues including her rival and fellow superintendent Yukiko Muromachi, alongside JACES security forces personnel and her personal maids Lucienne and Marianne, to investigate and resolve seemingly paranormal, supernatural or bizarre events that become involved in criminal cases—particularly when police procedures or modern science cannot be applied—before they go out of hand.

-Because the light novels, manga and the anime adaptations have different stories, paranormal events and creatures involved, their central plots are most of the time different from each other.
+Because the novels, manga and the anime adaptations have different stories, paranormal events and creatures involved, their central plots are most of the time different from each other.

 Organizations

 JACES

 Owned by the Yakushiji family, it's a security company that ex-police officers both enlisted and high-ranking are employed into after their retirement.
-JACES is well known as one of Asia's best security companies, with its main headquarters located in Akasaka.
+JACES is well known as one of Asia's best security companies, with its main headquarters located in Akasaka-mitsuke.
 The company's official slogan is "Safety".
 Its personnel use gray for their uniform color.

 In combat operations, they use PASGT ballistic helmets, gray BDUs, tactical vests and light to medium body armor.
 JACES personnel are armed with expandable baton sticks when they encounter unarmed people.